 Create a list of all drug-related keywords (Cocaine, heroin, cannabis etc.).
 Make sure you also include any slang words your users are likely to use for drugs.

 Now it is time to set up your rule.
 Make sure that the rule pulls from the list and that you add exceptions to avoid false positives.
 For example, in step 2 we discovered that selling cannabis seeds are okay.
-As such we need to make sure our filter excludes “cannabis”+”seeds”.
+As such, we must ensure our filter excludes “cannabis”+”seeds”.

 Once your filter is set up with the list and all relevant exclusions it is time for the first quality check.
 Upload your data to Implio and review the matches.
 Are you getting any false positives?

-For all false positives make sure that you add exceptions (also called white-listing specific content).
-Think your exceptions through so you don’t give a blanket white-list that allows unwanted content through.
+For all false positives, add exceptions (also called white-listing specific content).
+Think your exceptions through so you don’t give a blanket white list allowing unwanted content.

 8. Rinse & repeat:

-Even though you have the option to refuse content pieces automatically, we do not recommend that unless you are able to reach 100% accuracy level on your filter.
-(It is quite rare to be able to reach that accuracy level, but an example of a filter that could reach such scores would be an IP related rule where you do not want to allow users from certain IP’s to post).
+Even though you can refuse content pieces automatically, we do not recommend that unless you can reach 100% accuracy level on your filter.
+(It is quite rare to be able to reach that accuracy level, but an example of a filter that could reach such scores would be an IP-related rule where you do not want to allow users from certain IP’s to post).